DataSharpAcademy/blog/2025_07_22_Tour-de-France/2025_07_22_Tour-de-France.md

 -   A vector of values to analyse (here, the names of finishers),
 -   A categorical vector to group by (here, the Year of the Tour),
--   A function to apply to each subgroup (here, we can use `tail()` to get the last element since the riders are sroted from first to last),
+-   A function to apply to each subgroup (here, we can use `tail()` to get the last element since the riders are sorted from first to last),
 -   Additional arguments if needed (`n = 1` to get a single last name).